govindasb/vote-for-story/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##ToDo

+1. Make Create and Join segments into Two Individual Blocks or section and user should enter while joining through that block.

+2. Outlier highlighting when someone vote greate than mean vote of others

+3. End Session upOn clicking